 Goats are NOT beginner livestock

 I wrote my post about goats coming to the homestead and I will be honest, I left a lot of information out.
 Mainly because it was a piece designed to give a brief snap shot of why and how we have come to love our goats.
-But I feel, especially after the conversation I had, that I needed to be a little more clear about why I feel this way.
+But I feel, especially after what I said above, that I needed to be a little more clear about why I feel this way.

 The plan truth is that it is easier to kill a goat than keep it alive when you are just starting out.
 When we first bought Bella and Voldemort, we knew that he had worms.
 But we had absolutely no idea what that actually meant.
 If a dog has worms, you give it a pill and repeat again in a week.
 After that you should be good to go.
 With goats it’s not that easy.
 In fact, goats will easily die from worms and quickly.